-Bed bugs are a parasitic insect that can invade homes and businesses year round.
+Bed bugs are parasitic insects that can invade homes and businesses year-round.
 Bed bugs also reproduce very quickly.
 This means that just one or two of these bugs introduced into a structure can quickly lead to a large infestation.
 And while their name suggests that they are found only infesting beds, it is very common for these insects to move out of bed and into other furniture and rooms.

 History Of Bed Bugs